Faculty of Economics and Administrative Sciences

 The World Geography Simulation course aims to help students explore geographical structures, climate conditions, natural disasters, and the impact of human activities on the environment in an interactive way.
 Using virtual simulations and three-dimensional maps, students gain detailed knowledge about continents, oceans, mountains, and ecosystems.
 This course combines theoretical knowledge with practical experiences, enabling students to better understand the cause-and-effect relationships of geographical events and develop global awareness.

-THIRD YEAR, FIRST SEMESTER (FALL SEMESTER)
+THIRD YEAR, FIFTH SEMESTER (FALL SEMESTER)

 FLG-303 Second Foreign Language I (German)